 Nearby towns and cities

 This earthquake may have been felt in Papua New Guinea .
-The closest significant population center near the earthquake is Goroka in Eastern Highlands, Papua New Guinea.
-Goroka is located 42 kilometer (26 mi) north-northeast of the epicenter.
+Located 46 kilometer (29 mi) north-northeast of the epicenter of this earthquake, Goroka (Eastern Highlands, Papua New Guinea) is the nearest significant population center.
 The intensity of shaking and damage in Goroka is estimated to be around level V on the Modified Mercalli Intensity scale (moderate shaking, very light damage).

 Overview of nearby places